plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Detailed Explanation

-The proposed change is extremely simple in that it is reverting to a known working configuration (AU915) utilising a LORA Alliance approved frequency plan at 27 dBm which is within the permitted range for Australia.
+The proposed change is extremely simple in that it is reverting to a known working configuration (AU915) utilising a LORA Alliance approved frequency plan at up to 30 dBm EIRP which is within the permitted range for Australia.

 It is imperative that the Community participates in the decision-making process.
 The previous lack of Community participation in the decision-making process has led to the need for this proposal.
 It is essential to recognise that not allowing the Community to participate in the decision-making process may lead to significant risks, such as a lack of community adoption, mistrust, and a loss of community engagement.